-Of all the people who may be especially at risk you will need to pay particular attention to pupils, students and staff who have special needs, including those with a disability.
+Of all the people who may be especially at risk you will need to pay particular attention to people who have special needs, including those with a disability.
 Disability Action estimates that 1 in 5 adults in Northern Ireland have a disability, which may mean that they find it more difficult to leave a building if there is a fire.
-Under the Disability Discrimination Act38, as amended 200639, if disabled people could realistically expect to use your premises, then you must anticipate any reasonable adjustments that would make it easier for that right to be exercised.
+Under the Disability Discrimination Act, as amended 2006, if disabled people could realistically expect to use premises, then you must anticipate any reasonable adjustments that would make it easier for that right to be exercised.

-The Disability Discrimination Act38, as amended 200639, includes the concept of 'reasonable adjustments' and this can be carried over into fire safety law.
+The Disability Discrimination Act, as amended40, includes the concept of 'reasonable adjustments' and this can be carried over into fire safety law.
 It can mean different things in different circumstances.
-For small premises, such as a village school, it may be considered reasonable to provide contrasting colours on a handrail to help those with vision impairment to follow an escape route more easily.
-However, it might be unreasonable to expect that premises to install an expensive voice-alarm system.
-Appropriate 'reasonable adjustments' for premises such as a university campus may be much more significant.
+For a small business it may be considered reasonable to provide contrasting colours on a handrail to help people with vision impairment to follow an escape route more easily.
+However, it might be unreasonable to expect that same business to install an expensive voice-alarm system.
+Appropriate 'reasonable adjustments' for a large business or organisation may be much more significant.